 \section{Conclusion}

-In this paper, we have presented a globally and locally aware GAN framework for MRI to PET cross-modality transfer.
-The proposed multi-path GAN architecture aids in concurrently capturing both global structure as well as local texture to enhance the quality of synthesized PET scans.
-Furthermore, the standard adversarial loss in GANs is supplemented with $L_1$ loss to ensure voxel level fidelity of intensity values, MS-SSIM loss to ensure structural consistency at multiple scales and ROI loss to enforce local contextual integrity to discern variation in regional sensitivity to AD.
-The overall framework along with the combined synthesis objective function was designed to help the generative model to reliably learn the underlying bimodal data distribution.
-Experimental results demonstrate that our model not only generates PET scans with better image quality but also enriched features that improve AD diagnostic accuracy compared to state-of-the-art methods.
+This paper presents a globally and locally aware GAN framework for MRI-to-PET cross-modality transfer.
+The proposed multi-path GAN architecture aids in concurrently capturing both global structures as well as local textures to enhance the quality of synthesized PET scans.
+Furthermore, the standard adversarial loss in GANs is supplemented with $L_1$ loss to ensure voxel level fidelity of intensity values, MS-SSIM loss to ensure structural consistency at multiple scales, and ROI loss to enforce local contextual integrity to discern variation in regional sensitivity to AD.
+The overall framework and the combined synthesis objective function were designed to help the generative model reliably learn the underlying bimodal data distribution.
+Experimental results demonstrate that our model generates PET scans with better image quality and enriched features that improve AD diagnostic accuracy compared to state-of-the-art methods.
 Finally, our attempt to visualize intermediate feature maps exhibits the aptitude of GLA-GAN to automatically detect both common and differential FDG uptake patterns in PET images.